Beat Saber

 • Some songs require extra mods!
 Most commonly these are Chroma, Mapping Extensions and/or Noodle Extensions.
 If you can't load a song, you can check what mods it needs by selecting the "?" in the top right of its panel.

-• Some great sites for finding songs are BeatSaver[beatsaver.com] and BeastSaber.[bsaber.com] BeatSaver offers a more specific search than the in-game one while BeastSaber has Curator Recommended songs that are great for finding something new.
+• Some great sites for finding songs are BeatSaver[beatsaver.com] and BeastSaber.[bsaber.com] BeatSaver offers a more robust search while BeastSaber has Curator Recommended songs that are great for finding something new.

 Conclusion